Skip to main content

 Fix:

-1. Ensure consumers is listed in the scrapers config
+1. Ensure consumers is listed under scrapers.

-2. Verify consumer groups exist: kafka-consumer-groups.sh --list --bootstrap-server localhost:9092
+2. Verify consumer groups exist: kafka-consumer-groups.sh --list --bootstrap-server localhost:9092.

 No metrics appearing in Scout